chromium/chromium/docs/cq_quick_run.md

 one can trigger a quick run by running either `git cl try -q` or `git cl upload -q`.
 This sets both the Quick-Run and Commit-Queue labels to 1, which starts a Quick Run.

+Unlike Dry Runs, Quick Runs can't be reused for CQ+2.